Why Press Releases Still Matter to SEOs … and How to Write a Press Release that Entices Media

 A press release should be between 400 to 600 words and the first line should get to the point straight away.
 As a journalist would say, don’t bury the lede.

 Media professionals want to know why they’re reading this, immediately — the reason for the press release should be clear in the first sentence.
 Dispose of any fluff — there’s nothing that will turn a journalist or editor off more quickly.
 Resist the temptation to engage in hyperbole.

 Let’s say the CEO of an investment company just published a new book and the company is issuing a press release.
 Here’s an example of press release that a journalist is not going to finish reading, let alone turn into a story:

 Are you ready for the book that is going to change your life and revolutionize the way you invest?
 It’s finally here!
 Throw every other investment book away and get ready to make money hand over fist.

 A strong press release should open with facts and get right to the point.
 Here’s an example of that same press release, stripped of jargon and focused on the facts:

 Kinsey Group CEO Grace Kinsey shares her top investment tips and insights — based on more than two decades of experience, her latest book ‘Financial Freedom 101’ will be released by McRiley House next week.

 In this second version of the press release, needless hype is disposed of and, in the first sentence, the reader understands exactly why this press release is coming across his or her desk.
-With a lead like this, you’ll grab an editor’s attention and possibly get your press release turned into a story.
+With a lede like this, you’ll grab an editor’s attention and possibly get your press release turned into a story.